rockettheme/docs/Docs/wordpress/start/themes.md

 ---
-title: Installing a WordPress Theme
+title: How to Install a WordPress Theme
 description: Your Guide to Installing a WordPress Theme from RocketTheme
 breadcrumb: /wordpress:WordPress/start:Start/!themes:Theme Installation